pybites/pybites.github.io-source/content/launch-pytest-bites.md

 ![coverage calculation]({filename}/images/testbites/coverage-calc.png)

-Deleting one of the lines we have written so far we see that not all muttans get killed.
+Deleting one of the lines we have written so far we see that not all mutants get killed.
 Scrolling down you see 2 survivors:

 ![mutants fail]({filename}/images/testbites/mutants-fail.png)